jieter/django-migrations-bug/README.md

     - Create model Blog
 ```

+Note that the indexes are added in the migration, but not mentioned in the output.
 Relevant part of the migration (containing the index, but with the manual name):
 ```python
     migrations.CreateModel(
         name='Blog',
         fields=[